stevekinney/react-and-typescript/lessons/reducers.md

 It's just a helper, but it gets a bit cooler than this.

-So, let's say that this is our reducer.
+Let's say that this is our reducer.

 ```ts
 export const reducer = (state: PizzaState, action: PizzaAction): PizzaState => {